openscenegraph/OpenSceneGraph/src/osgPlugins/mdl/MDL_README.txt

 This plugin allows .mdl files from games that make use of Valve's Source engine (Half Life 2, etc) to be loaded by OSG.

-I've tested this plugin with dozens of on several HL2 models, as well as some 3rd party models.
+I've tested this plugin with dozens of HL2 models, as well as some 3rd party models.

 Using the Plugin